chaitanyarathod/master/README.md

 Note that not all errors are really *problems* in a dry run - you need to read the log.
 Some errors are because that item cannot be confirmed because the system is not set up yet.
 For example, the system can't check the presence of an ssh key on a user if that user does not exist yet.
 If the user is set up in a previous step, we can then ignore the error on the 'add ssh key' step.
 TL;DR: read the red text and use your noggin

-## Inventory files

-We have two inventory files, `prod` and `dev`.
-They're separated just as an extra layer of safety - some changes can be experimented with in the dev file, and then ported across to prod when ready.

-The inventory file has a weird layer called 'children'.
-This is a hangover from the .ini format of the inventory file, and simply means that the subelements of this group are also groups themselves.
-Just ignore it.

-When adding a new host, ensure it's in all the groups that are relevant to it in the inventory file.

-### Flat 'group' structure

-The groups themselves can be nested, but we're using a flat approach.
-This means that adding a single new host should go in several groups - all that are relevant to the host.
-If we used a nested approach to groups, we would need to be careful that all group names were unique, since Ansible will read *all* groups of the requested name for variables.
-Example: I had a nested arrangement with 'webservers' in both the 'linux' and 'windows' groups.
-Ansible was reading both entries for variables, and then trying to connect to the linux server with a windows protocol.

-### Dynamic inventory

-We don't currently use this, but it is possible to set up Ansible to query your IaaS for VMs to configure, rather than have a predetermined list.

 ## External modules/roles

 Try and avoid using external modules/roles made by other users.
 These tend not to be 'generic' and make assumptions about the environment that are often wrong for us.
 From experience, it takes longer to debug these issues than to just write our own roles, porting in the functionality we want.

 Roles written by well-known authors tend to be more suitable for generic use.
 Just don't use external roles blindly.

-## Linux vs Windows

-When making a new role, split actions into separate linux and windows segments in the `tasks/main.yml` file.
-See the bootstrap role for how to do this.

-This should still be done for consistency when the role can only be used in one or the other (eg: installing a toolchain that only runs on one)

 ### Users on servers